matfournier/presentations/purescript-intro.md

 ---

-# WHY STATICALLY TYPED FUNCTIONAL JS
+# Why statically typed front-end?

 If you are going to use a transpiler already, why not go whole-hog and get: